Bus Stop Improvement Project (BSIP)

 How much does this project cost?
 Who is the funder?

 The project is funded primarily by the federal government.
-Construction is approximately $7 million dollars to improve bus stops wtihin the City of Santa Monica.
+Construction is approximately $7 million dollars to improve bus stops within the City of Santa Monica only.
+The funds were earmarked specifically for this project.
+In general, federal funds are awarded for specific capital projects and cannot be reallocated elsewhere.

 Tell me more about the design.